Philippines client case studies in 2023

 Martin was anxious to get the company incorporated as quickly as possible, because he had already verbally agreed a large order of rattan furniture for a hotel in Gothenburg, Sweden, but was unable to invoice the Client until the company had been legally established.

 With this in mind, Martin settled our engagement fees, signed our standard Client Engagement Letter and provided the due diligence required for our internal records, which he supplied to our Hong Kong office.
 With this step completed within one day, our Manila Incorporation Team was ready to start the incorporation process.
 In the Client Engagement Letter, Martin had confirmed the corporate structure, which included himself and nominee Filipino majority shareholders provided by Healy Consultants, to meet legal requirements.

 The first task was for May in our Manila office to pay at a local bank the minimum capital for a limited company of 5,000 pesos (US$110).
-Healy Consultants normally uses the Philippine National Bank for this purpose, since our staff find the service more efficient than many other retail banks in Manila, and we have a dedicated officer who is able to issue the deposit confirmation certificate on the spot.
+Healy Consultants normally uses the famous local bank for this purpose, since our staff find the service more efficient than many other retail banks in Manila, and we have a dedicated officer who is able to issue the deposit confirmation certificate on the spot.

 With the certificate obtained, May then prepared an application pack to be submitted to the Securities and Exchange Commission (SEC), which would include the following:

 - A draft of the company’s Articles of Incorporation and bylaws;